fxamacker/ccf_draft/ccf_specs.md

   - More compact encoding.
 Cadence type info is not repeatedly encoded unnecessarily in a message.
 E.g. for a homogeneous array of a Cadence composite type, each element will not have its Cadence composite type info encoded repeatedly.

   - Detachable Cadence type info.
-Although Cadence type info is required for decoding, CCF-based protocols have the ability to send a message's type info once instead of repeatedly sending it to the same client for all messages of that type.
+Although Cadence type info is required for decoding, CCF-based protocols can send a message's type info once instead of repeatedly sending it to the same client for all messages of that type.

 CCF is designed to support:

 - All current and future Cadence types, including composite types.
 CCF supports schemaless encoding and is extensible for new Cadence types.

 - Compact encoding.
-Smaller encoded size is provided by:
+Smaller encoded size is produced by:
   - CBOR's data model with CBOR Preferred Serialization, which produces more compact encoding than JSON.
   - Separate encoding of Cadence types and values to avoid repeatedly encoding the same Cadence type info unecessarily.